 Flying school buses - a little far fetched though kind of interesting.

-What was the saddest student journal entry you've read?Are you sure that's the only reason they got kicked off the bus?
+How do you feel about the idea of year-round schooling?Are you sure that's the only reason they got kicked off the bus?
 There may have been other reasons for your friend to be denied riding the bus that you are not privileged enough to hear about.
 A little more information can help me answer this.

 We are required to stop at every stop, however if a student does not exit the house or is at the stop in a timely manner (we request at least 5 minutes before the stop time to be AT the stop waiting on the bus) then we can leave.
 If my bus students are not out waiting on me, I will stop and wait for 3-5 seconds before closing the door and moving on.
 This is in addition to setting the brake, shifting the bus in neutral, and activating the lights.
 If some of them are out, but others are still walking to the stop, then I will wait for them at the stop.
 If I do not see them exit the house in a timely manner then I can leave them.
 Some drivers will honk the horn to notify the kids that they are at their stop, however I do not do this except under extreme circumstances for example if a child is an every day rider for instance and suddenly misses the bus one morning.
 This is because every child would take advantage of the extra time and come to expect the horn beep.
 If I have to be out for any reason or any length of time, I want my substitute to know that my bus kids will be at their designated stop at the designated time.
 If it is raining however, I do allow for extra time so that the children can come to the bus from a covered area.